facebookresearch/nevergrad/docs/adding_an_algorithm.md

 In order to facilitate these behaviors, each instrumentation has a `random_state` attribute (`np.random.RandomState`), which can be seeded by the user if need be. `optimizer._rng` is a shortcut to access it.
 All calls to stochastic functions should there be made through it.
-By default, it will be seeded randomly by drawing a number from the global numpy random state so that seeding the global numpy random statewill yield reproducible results as well
+By default, it will be seeded randomly by drawing a number from the global numpy random state so that seeding the global numpy random state will yield reproducible results as well

-A unit tests automatically makes sure that all optimizers have repeatable bvehaviors on a simple test case when seeded from outside (see below).
+A unit tests automatically makes sure that all optimizers have repeatable behaviors  on a simple test case when seeded from outside (see below).

 ### About type hints